Zvord/cimulator/memory-bank/activeContext.md

   - Added a new function `detect_duplicate_jobs()` in validator.py to identify duplicate job definitions
   - Updated CLI to display warnings about duplicate jobs
   - Added tests for the new duplicate job detection functionality
-- Fixed the GitLab CI `!reference` tag handling in the loader.py file by implementing a custom reference resolution mechanism
+- Enhanced the GitLab CI `!reference` tag handling with sophisticated array flattening capabilities
+  - Implemented advanced reference resolution that properly handles array flattening when references are used within lists
+  - Modified the `resolve_references` function in loader.py to detect when a ReferenceTag resolves to a list and flatten it into the parent array
+  - Added comprehensive test coverage for array flattening scenarios in rules sections
+  - Added test for file list templates with YAML anchors and references in rules changes section
+  - Fixed edge cases where references to arrays within other arrays were not properly flattened
 - Fixed a test failure in test_simulate_cli_with_profile by including global variables in the simulation summary
-- Added a new test specifically for the `!reference` tag functionality
+- Enhanced test coverage for the `!reference` tag functionality with multiple test scenarios
 - Verified that all tests are now passing
 - Modified the CLI module to save the output of validate and simulate commands to files instead of printing to the terminal
   - Added --output/-o option to both commands to specify the output file path